 - What are the long-term effects of sexual abuse on children?
 The long-term effects of sexual abuse on children can be severe and long-lasting.
 Victims may experience symptoms such as anxiety, depression, post-traumatic stress disorder (PTSD), sleep disturbances, eating disorders, substance abuse, self-harm, and suicidal thoughts.
 They may also have difficulties in forming and maintaining relationships, trust issues, and a negative self-image.
 Additionally, sexual abuse can affect their educational and professional lives, resulting in poor academic performance, difficulty holding a job, and financial instability.

 - How can society prevent sexual abuse against children?
-Preventing sexual abuse against children requires a multi-faceted approach.
+Preventing child sexual abuse in Iran requires a multi-faceted approach.
 Society can take steps such as educating children on body safety and consent, promoting healthy relationships and communication, and providing support and resources for victims.
 Adults can be trained to recognize the signs of sexual abuse and how to report it.
 Communities can work to create safe environments for children by implementing policies and practices that prioritize child protection.
 Additionally, laws and policies can be put in place to punish perpetrators and hold them accountable for their actions.